 Traditionally, B2B marketing hinged around brand building and the relationship between the buyer and seller.
 Buying decisions tend to take longer than in B2C and are more involved.
 The Harvard Business Review found that the number on average involved in a B2B purchasing decision had gone up from 5.4 to 6.8.
 On the other hand, B2C marketing reaches out to the general public, and buying decisions can happen in a snap, such as someone walking into a store and buying a t-shirt right away.
 Often, a buying decision only involves that one person.

-However, the Experience Economy has changed things.
-Now customers exercise more power than ever, and marketers face the task of keeping with them up on the channel they prefer with relevant and useful content that helps with their business problems.
-Personalization has become more important than ever to stand out from the competition and capture someone’s attention, since you might only have a micro-moment to make an impression before another offer comes along.
+However, customers now exercise more power than ever, and marketers face the task of keeping up with them on the channel they prefer with relevant and useful content that helps with their business problems.
+Personalization has become more important than ever to stand out from the competition and capture someone’s attention since you might only have a micro-moment to make an impression before another offer comes along.

 While before, B2B content marketing sought a more professional and business-like tone, while B2C could try to be flashier and evoke more emotion.
 Now, though, the walls between B2B and B2C have come crumbling down.
 B2B marketers aren’t likely to score more business with TV and radio advertisements, but they can learn a lot from B2C in how to intrigue and interest customers.
 Take a look at four tools that can help content creators focusing on B2B deliver an experience more like B2C:

 Regardless of whether your audience is B2B or B2C, you still want to put yourself in their shoes, think about their pain points, and think about how your brand’s solutions can help.
 Ask yourself what is the best way to convey that information to your audience?
 What would make that information more interesting and easier to digest for them?